 SSEM is one of the first implementations of the von-Neumann design of a computer.
-It contained a control unit, arithmetic-logic unit, and I/O subsystem (CRT display).
+It contained a control unit, arithmetic-logic unit (ALU), and memory (which actually is a CRT display too).

 The speed of CPU is around 700 instructions per second.

 ssem-cpu plugin implements the control unit (instruction decoding and executing) and ALU.

 Registers section shows hexadecimal, decimal and binary representation of the:

 CI), which holds memory address of the current instruction (zero-based program counter)

 Memory-snippet shows “actual” memory-cell values (hexadecimal, decimal and binary):

 - line part (correctly reversed) of the current instruction row